 Your obligations as a member include participation in and support of the philanthropic programs and fundraising activities of the chapter and service on a committee of your choice.
 As a voting member, you will attend regular chapter meetings as required.
-We meet the second Wednesday of each month in the Board Room at the Metro Nashville School Administration Building located on Berry Hill Road in Nashville.
-We gather at 9:45 a.m. for social time, and our meetings start at 10:00 a.m..
+We meet the second Wednesday of each month at the Green Hills Libary.
+Our meetings start at 10:00 a.m..
 Meetings last about one hour.

 A voting member shall participate in and support the philanthropic programs and fundraising activities of the chapter.
 Voting members shall attend regular chapter meetings as required on the 2nd Wednesday of each month and have the privilege of voting and holding office.
 Annual chapter dues are $75.00 per year.